 Dr Sarah Lindley - research

 I am a quantitative geographer specialising in the use of geospatial analysis to understand the outcomes of human-environment interactions.
 My main research interests are associated with urban air pollution, climate adaptation and urban ecosystem services.
 Much of my research activity is motivated by the need to develop sustainable responses to current and future environmental challenges.
 I therefore often work in multi-disciplinary teams and in collaboration with stakeholders.

 Geographical Information Science has been part of my research activity for nearly 20 years.
-However, I have been researching spatial patterns in emissions and pollutant concentrations for nearly as long (Lindley et al 1996; 1999; 2000; Lindley and Walsh, 2005).
+However, I have been researching spatial patterns in emissions and pollutant concentrations for nearly as long (Lindley et al 1996; 1999; 2000; Lindley & Walsh, 2005).
 Recent projects in this area include the Joint Environment & Human Health Programme Affinity Zones project (Harris et al 2009) and the EU European Study of Cohorts for Air Pollution Effects project (ESCAPE).
 Urban air pollution and its management remains a continuing component of my ongoing research agenda.

 Since 2003 I have also begun researching climate change adaptation, particularly (but not exclusively) in relation to urban heat.
-Themes within this work include risk and vulnerability analysis and research into urban ecosystem services (Pauleit et al 2003; Nguyen Van De et al 2008; Dao Kim Nguyen et al 2008; Mcmorrow et al 2008; Qureshi et al 2009).
+Themes include risk and vulnerability analysis and research into urban ecosystem services (Pauleit et al 2003; Nguyen Van De et al 2008; Dao Kim Nguyen et al 2008; Mcmorrow et al 2008; Qureshi et al 2009).
 This latter area of work was further developed through a network of African case study cities as part of the EU FP7 CLimate Change and Urban Vulnerability in Africa (CLUVA) project and I am now contributing to the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) Regional Assessment for Africa.